 - Demonstrate positive leadership behavior within the snowsports industry. - Show extraordinary promise charting a career path. - Serve as a volunteer leader. - Distinguish themselves in a fashion that is truly exemplary.

 Eligible - Standout up and coming leaders in the snowsports industry (must be a PSIA-AASI member).
 Nominator - Snowsports school directors/managers, and peers.

-Deadline - Nominations are due by April 30.
+Deadline - Nominations are due by April 30 at 11:59 p.m.
+MST